Garnet

 Hessonite garnet is an invitation to joie de vivre.
 Its company stimulates your creative power and libido.
 It's a welcome companion in times of depression, loneliness or lack of warmth.

-It acts as a hormone regulator and can help improve fertility.
+It is traditionally said to act as a hormone regulator and can help improve fertility.

 Chrome Garnet

-Chrome garnet carries a springtime energy that enthusiastically invites renewal.
-It works on the heart by encouraging the expression of feelings and helps to live through periods of change with gentleness.
+Chromium grossular garnet carries a springtime energy that enthusiastically invites renewal.
+In lithotherapy, it works on the heart, encouraging the expression of feelings.
+It helps us to live through periods of change with gentleness.

 It connects you to the energies of nature and its healing forces, which can bring you new confidence in life and its magic.
-It also has detoxifying properties for the body.
+It is also said to have detoxifying properties for the body.

 Uvarovite garnet

-This garnet has great healing power, acting primarily on the heart area to dissolve ingrained emotional blockages.
-With it, you can rediscover a new lease on life, far from the feelings of frustration, jealousy, unspoken words or resentment that you may have felt and that have encumbered you for too long.
+This garnet has great healing power in lithotherapy, acting primarily on the heart area, dissolving emotional blockages.
+With it, you can find a new lease on life, far from the feelings of frustration, jealousy, unspoken words or resentment that may have clogged you up for too long.

-It can be a great help in cases of shock or intense emotional stress.
+It can be a great help in the event of shock or intense emotional stress.

-- Place almandine or pyrope garnets in your socks or make yourself an ankle bracelet to improve circulation, prevent varicose veins and improve your anchorage.
+- place almandine garnets or pyropes in your socks, or make yourself an ankle bracelet to improve blood circulation, prevent varicose veins and improve your anchorage and

-- Relax or meditate with a Garnet Grossulaire placed on your heart to harmonize the energies in this area.
+- do a relaxation or meditation session with a Garnet Grossulaire placed on your heart to harmonize the energies in this area.

 Where to place the Garnet?

-- A Garnet in your home can bring energy to get you through difficult situations and prevent things from stagnating for too long.
+- A Garnet in your living space can bring energy to get you through difficult situations and prevent things from stagnating too long.

-- Place an almandine garnet, rhodolite or pyrope under your bed to protect yourself from telluric disturbances.
+- place an almandine garnet, rhodolite or pyrope under your bed to protect you from possible telluric disturbances

-- A Hessonite garnet in your kitchen can enhance conviviality and inspire you to cook up a storm.
+- a garnet hessonite in your kitchen can enhance conviviality and make you want to cook up a storm.

-- An almandine garnet is perfect in your wine cellar to preserve their aromas.
+- a Grenat almandin is perfect in your wine cellar to preserve their aromas.

 Who is Grenat for?

-- For people who lack anchorage, have difficulty fully embodying themselves in matter or have blood circulation problems.
+- for people who lack anchorage, have difficulty fully embodying themselves in matter or have blood circulation problems.p

 - Pyrope garnets, rhodolites and almandines are not suitable for angry people who tend to abuse their power.